themson/MurDocK/README.md

 *_:: MurDock is an extension of the "falo" framework ::_*

-v2.0 - Currently Under developement
+**v2.0 - Currently Under developement**
-	Full re-architecture
+- Full re-architecture
-	New Protocols
+- New Protocols
-	New features...
+- New features

 ~ MurDock v1.0 beta ~
 Author:   [Themson Mester](https://twitter.com/ThemsonMester)